P4dn1k/0xMiningCalculationSheet/README.md

 Sheet Backend Explained:

-The Dayli_Profit Sheet is the main driver of the sheet where all data are collected for the other sheets.
+The Dayli_Profit Sheet is the main driver of the sheet where all data are collected for the other spread sheets.

 Monthly_Profit is sumarising the data from the Daily_Profit Sheet.

 Average/Day is pulling Average values from the Daily_Profit Sheet.

-Pending Pool Payouts is showing how much have you mined into the pool till the payout threshold is met.
+Pending Pool Payouts is showing how much you have mined into the pool till the payout threshold is met.
 You need to enter the payout threshold manually.

 In Pool_Payouts you will enter the Payouts the pool made to your wallet.

 Dataset is the Backend of the sheet, where conversion rates can be found and the electricity cost.

 Please edit the sheet to the corresponding rates of your local currency.

-If you have any questions, I am glad to help, or you could also pull a request on my github.

 Happy Mining!